Ariel Rot

 Ariel Eduardo Rotenberg Gutkin (born 19 April 1960), better known as Ariel Rot, is an Argentine musician.

-Rot moved to Spain when he was young and became a member of the group Tequila.
+He moved to Spain when he was young and became a member of the group Tequila.
 Later, he began his solo musical career, after which he joined the group Los Rodríguez (1990–96).
 More recently, he has returned to solo performing.
 His sister, Cecilia Roth, is an actress.
-In April 2007, Ariel recorded Duos, trios y perversiones, an album which included his most popular songs and featured artists such as Enrique Bunbury from Heroes del Silencio, Andrés Calamaro, and Quique Gonzalez.
+In April 2007, Ariel recorded Duos, trios y perversiones, an album that included his most popular songs and featured artists such as Enrique Bunbury from Heroes del Silencio, Andrés Calamaro, and Quique Gonzalez.